Wolverine971/9takes/src/blog/enneagram/enneagram-communication-tips.md

 <h2>Enneagram 7 Communication Tips</h2>

 Type 7s are enthusiastic, adventurous, and spontaneous.
 They have a strong desire for new experiences and often value their freedom and independence.
 However, their focus on excitement and pleasure can sometimes lead to a lack of focus and a tendency to avoid difficult or unpleasant situations.

+**Channeling Enthusiasm for Type 7s**: Keep conversations with Type 7s lively and engaging, linking their enthusiasm to topics of mutual interest.
+Use their natural curiosity to steer discussions towards productive and creative outcomes.

+**Addressing Depth with Type 7s**: Encourage Type 7s to explore deeper topics by showing genuine interest in their perspectives.
+Balance their love for excitement with opportunities for introspection, facilitating a space where they feel comfortable sharing more profound thoughts.

 - Provide opportunities for them to explore new ideas and possibilities.
 - Be upbeat and positive in your communication.